Our guide below explains what maid insurance is, whether or not it is compulsory, what it does and doesn't do, and why you may need it.

 Maid Insurance Policy Structure

 Most insurers offer three levels of plans, with each plan differing in coverage amounts and premiums.
 The cheapest tier usually offers the least amount of coverage and doesn't cover niche expenses like wage reimbursement or outpatient expenses.
 On the other hand, more expensive plans tend to offer a wider scope of coverage and for higher amounts.
-All plans must have a minimum of S$60,000 personal accident or disablement coverage and S$15,000 of hospitalization coverage.
+All plans must have a minimum of S$60,000 personal accident or disablement coverage and S$15,000 of inpatient care and day surgery coverage.
 Most plans also offer S$10,000 in repatriation expense coverage and will offer a letter of guarantee for the S$5,000 security bond that is required by the Ministry of Manpower.
 You can purchase your policy either for 14 or 26 months with options to add various add-ons to your policy.
 The reason why these insurance policies come with an extra two months of coverage is because the Ministry of Manpower requires your domestic worker to be insured for two months after her work permit ends in case she is not repatriated immediately.
 Insurers do not charge extra for the two extra months.

 As with all insurance plans, there are some things that insurers won't cover when it comes to your domestic worker.
 Except in a couple of cases, you will not be covered for any psychiatric, venereal disease, dental decay, pregnancy or suicide related expenses.
 It is also advisable to know that permanent disablement is insured on a scale.
 This means that the amount you get reimbursed depends on the severity of the disablement (total paralysis is 100% of the sum insured, whereas a loss of a finger is only 2%-6% of the sum insured).
 It also goes without saying that you will not be reimbursed for actions you committed against your domestic worker.
 Before purchasing a maid insurance policy, it may be beneficial to read the policy wording to make sure you know exactly what you are getting coverage for.